-The best-response functions presented in Part 1 of Proposition 2 reveal interesting incentives.
+The best-response functions presented in part (i) of Proposition 2 reveal interesting incentives.
 While player 1 has an incentive to always match player 2's price, player 2 has an incentive to match only when player 1 plays the equilibrium strategy.
-Also, at the threshold for strategic complementarity, $\beta = \frac{1}{4c}$, player 2 has a dominant strategy, $p_2 = \frac{er}{e+c} = p_2^$.
-Part 3 of Proposition 2 extends Cheng (1998), who shows that the original version of the compensation mechanism ($\beta = 0$) is globally stable under continuous time Cournot best-reply dynamics.
-However, Cournot best-reply is a relatively poor description of human learning, e.g., Boylan and El-Gamal (1993).
-Therefore, global stability under Cournot best reply for any $\beta \geq 0$ does not imply equilibrium convergence among human subjects.
-Part 4 characterizes the threshold for strategic complementarity in our experiment, a more robust stability criterion than that characterized by Part 3.
+Also, at the threshold for strategic complementarity, $\beta = 1/4c$, player 2 has a dominant strategy, $p_2 = er/(e + c) = p_2^$.
+Part (iii) of Proposition 2 extends Cheng (1998), who shows that the original version of the compensation mechanism ($\beta = 0$) is globally stable under continuous-time Cournot best-reply dynamics.4 Cournot best-reply is, however, a relatively poor description of human learning (Richard Boylan and Mahmoud El-Gamal, 1993).
+Therefore, global stability under Cournot best reply for any $\beta \ge 0$ does not imply equilibrium convergence among human subjects.
+Part (iv) characterizes the threshold for strategic complementarity in our experiment, a more robust stability criterion than that characterized by part (iii).

-An intuition for how strategic complementarities affect the outcome of adaptive learning can be gained from analysis of the best response functions, Equations (4) and (5).
-While player 1's best response function is always upward sloping, player 2's best response function, Equation (5), is nondecreasing if and only if $\beta \geq \frac{1}{4c}$, i.e., when the game is supermodular.
-Beyond the threshold for strategic complementarity, both best response functions are upward sloping and they intersect at the equilibrium.
-It is easy to verify (graphically) that adaptive learners, e.g., Cournot best reply, will converge to the equilibrium regardless of where they start.
+An intuition for how strategic complementarities affect the outcome of adaptive learning can be gained from analysis of the best response functions, equations (4) and (5).
+While player 1's best response function is always upward sloping, player 2's best response function, equation (5), is nondecreasing if and only if $\beta \ge$ 1/4c, i.e., when the game is supermodular.
+Beyond the threshold for strategic complementarity, both best-response functions are upward sloping and they intersect at the equilibrium.
+It is easy to verify graphically that adaptive learners, e.g., Cournot best reply, will converge to the equilibrium regardless of where they start.